The Neighbors: Income

 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 32.9% of the residents employed.

-Other residents here are employed in executive, management, and professional occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry

-with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Nicholtown neighborhood in Greenville, SC, residents

-most commonly identify their ethnicity or ancestry as English
+most commonly identify their ethnicity or ancestry as African (11.2%).

-(2.8%).
-There are also a number of people of German ancestry (1.2%) .
+There are also a number of people of Sub-Saharan African

 The Neighbors: Languages